nezz4r/react-calendar/README.md

 ## Overview

-This calendar app is made with React, Moment.js and styled with styled-components, for the Jobsity Coding Challenge.
+This calendar app is made with React, Moment.js and styled with styled-components.

 It supports multiple custom reminders per day (of up to 30 characters), editing, deleting, and weather forecast.